Goda’s Slave – Chapter 13: Full of Kanna Rava

 Even through the folds of her robes, she could feel the texture of the cuff key pressing against her from its place deep inside her pocket.
 It nagged at her with its presence, and reminded her that her passivity had come to an end.

-There was no choice.
-She had to do it.
-Three days before, her past self had resolved to escape slavery the moment she had a chance.
+Three days before, her past self had resolved to escape the moment she had a chance.
 What good would that promise have been if her present self did not honor it?

 But Goda did not come.

-When Kanna could feel the metal walls of the storage shed radiating the heat of the sun, she decided that she had waited too long, and that she would do something she had never done before: she would seek out Goda.
-Getting up onto an unstable pair of legs, her inner body still floating faintly inside the shell of her skin, her head still pulsing and disconnected, she shuffled to the doorway and pushed that last barrier open.
+When Kanna could feel the metal walls of the storage shed radiating the heat of the sun, she decided that she had waited too long, and that she would do something she had never done before: She would seek Goda out.

 The sand outside blew against her more aggressively than before.
 It made it hard to see without getting dirt in her eyes, and so she pressed her hand to her face and kept her stare at the ground.
-One foot after another, she watched her toes dig into the sand, the grit falling between the soles of her feet and her sandals, grinding away at her soft skin.
+One foot after another, she watched her toes dig into the sand, the grit falling between the soles of her feet and her sandals, grinding away at her uncalloused skin.

 It was a soldier.
 She was standing tall, bent back, as if her spine were a slingshot that was poised to strike.
 In her hands was a wooden post that had clearly been ripped from the fence.
 It was aimed at Goda’s head.

-“We have to leave,” Goda said.
-“Right now.”
-Kanna could hear Goda’s voice clearly, even through the buzzing in her own head.
-In the dim background, she thought she could hear shouting, a growing shuffle of activity coming from the beastly engines nearby.
+Kanna could hear the woman’s voice clearly, even through the buzzing in her own head.
+In the dim background, there was shouting, too, a growing shuffle of activity coming from the beastly engines nearby.

 They both trudged back to the storage shed and grabbed what they could carry, and then they rushed across the plain towards Goda’s truck, avoiding the shadows of the military along the way.
-Goda’s truck lay alone surrounded by the empty space of the desert, and for a reason that Kanna could not fathom, she felt like it had been waiting for them, like it had been impatient for their return.
+Goda’s truck lay alone, surrounded by the empty space of the desert, and for a reason that Kanna could not understand, she felt like it had been waiting for them, like it had been impatient for their return.

 Goda quickly fed the tank, then she handed the half-spent canister of fuel to Kanna and told her to hold it in the front seat of the truck.
 Kanna took the fuel without resistance this time—perhaps because she was in a hurry, perhaps for some other reason—but as she climbed into the rig and threw the canister on the floor, her eyes still scanned the Upperlander script instinctively.